Native Video Ad

 GFPVideoPlayPolicy

 Sets the playback policy for the ad video.
-(Default is Auto)
+(Default: Auto)

-• Auto Only WiFi: SDK controls video playback.
-Video plays to the end only on WiFi.
-On Cellular, it stops after a few seconds.
+- Auto Only WiFi: The SDK controls video playback directly.
+The video plays to the end only when the network is WiFi.
+On Cellular, playback stops after n seconds.

 GFPVideoOptions *videoOption = [[GFPVideoOptions alloc] initWithPlayPolicy:GFPVideoPlayPolicyAutoPlay useCustomControlView:NO];